The biggest lessons 56 ASC leaders have learned

 Johnny Russell.
 Director, Area Operations at Sutter Health (Sacramento, Calif.): I have learned that rounding with intentional listening is so valuable.
 When rounding, one can pick up on key indicators that staff and physicians give you in a short time.
 This information can lead to a more collaborative and successful outcome.

 Amanda Ryan, DO, MBA.
-CEO and Owner and Physician at Advanced ASC of Carlsbad New Mexico: As a healthcare leader, a major lesson has been understanding the role of consultants and how to translate their input to actionable performance changes within our leadership group.
+CEO and Physician Owner at Advanced ASC of Carlsbad, New Mexico: As a healthcare leader, a major lesson has been understanding the role of consultants and how to translate their input to actionable performance changes within our leadership group.
 Creating and adjusting our strategic plan quickly, while empowering our team for success, has meant giving them the tools, resources and autonomy they need to do their jobs effectively.
 The focus on responding, as opposed to reacting, to situations has also served as a platform for team success as we strive to make quality, patient-centered and value-based decisions in our practice and ASC.

 Chuck Schwab, RN.
 Executive Director of ASC Ventures at Illinois Bone and Joint Institute (Des Plaines): The most important leadership lesson I have learned is to quickly foster meaningful relationships with those who report to me.
 Oftentimes, I believe there is not enough concerted effort into getting to know the person, and time is mostly focused on the employee's role, title or duties.
 As leadership is not well suited to be conducted in a vacuum, it is better served to be relational versus transactional for success.